-Alternative servers vs. DNS of the operators
+Alternative servers vs DNS of the operators

-- Reliability: increased availability.
+- Reliability: higher availability.

 - Security: some offer phishing protection or DNSSEC support.

-- Parental Control: some offer the possibility of filtering access to pages not recommended for minors.
+- Parental control: some offer the possibility of filtering access to pages not recommended for minors.

 - Paid DNS will offer us many more customization options.